 c.
-Real property under the RDA’s control that was acquired or improved, in whole or in part, with funds under this Agreement in excess of $25,000 shall be used to meet one of the CDBG National Objectives pursuant to 24 CFR 570.508 until five (5) years after expiration of this Agreement (the City-Parish can made a determination that the period may be more than five years) If the RDA fails to use CDBG assisted real property in a manner that meets a CDBG National Objective for the prescribed period of time, the RDA shall pay the City-Parish an amount equal to the current fair market value of the property less any portion of the value attributable to the expenses of non-CDBG funds for acquisition or improvement to the property.
+Real property under the BBR’s control that was acquired or improved, in whole or in part, with funds under this Agreement in excess of $25,000 shall be used to meet one of the CDBG National Objectives pursuant to 24 CFR 570.508 until five (5) years after expiration of this Agreement (the City-Parish can made a determination that the period may be more than five years) If the BBR fails to use CDBG assisted real property in a manner that meets a CDBG National Objective for the prescribed period of time, the BBR shall pay the City-Parish an amount equal to the current fair market value of the property less any portion of the value attributable to the expenses of non-CDBG funds for acquisition or improvement to the property.
 Such payment shall constitute program income to the City-Parish.
-The RDA may retain real property acquired or improved under this agreement after the expiration of the five (5) year period (change this language if the decision is to be more than 5 years).
+The BBR may retain real property acquired or improved under this agreement after the expiration of the five (5) year period (change this language if the decision is to be more than 5 years).

 d.
 In all cases in which equipment acquired, in whole or part, with funds under this Agreement is sold, the proceeds shall be program income (prorated to reflect the extent to that funds received under this Agreement was used to acquire the equipment).
-Equipment purchased by the RDA for activities under this Agreement shall be (a) transferred to the City-Parish for the CDBG program or (b) retained after compensating the City-Parish (an amount equal to the current fair market value of the equipment less the percentage of non-CDBG funds used to acquire the equipment.)
+Equipment purchased by the BBR for activities under this Agreement shall be (a) transferred to the City-Parish for the CDBG program or (b) retained after compensating the City-Parish (an amount equal to the current fair market value of the equipment less the percentage of non-CDBG funds used to acquire the equipment.)
 (Depreciation Table is needed for all equipment purchased.)

 Reporting Requirements:

-Program Income: The RDA shall report monthly all program income as further discussed in Section V(R)(2) of this Agreement.
+Program Income: The BBR shall report monthly all program income as further discussed in Section V(R)(2) of this Agreement.

-Progress Reports: The RDA shall submit progress reports on a monthly basis to the City-Parish representative.
+Progress Reports: The BBR shall submit progress reports on a monthly basis to the City-Parish representative.
 Progress reports will be submitted in a format prescribed by the City-Parish in Attachment V, which provide at a minimum accomplishment and beneficiary data and are sufficient to satisfy the City-Parish’s reporting requirements to the U.S. Dept. of Housing & Urban Development.
 The progress reports will be aligned to the Action Plan, noting progress on the goals set forth therein as of the date of the report.

-Requests for Reimbursement: The RDA will submit all requests for payment and reimbursement, and all documentation requested by the City-Parish to support such request, due to it or any Grant Recipient on a monthly basis.
+Requests for Reimbursement: The BBR will submit all requests for payment and reimbursement, and all documentation requested by the City-Parish to support such request, due to it or any Grant Recipient on a monthly basis.

 a.
 Requests for reimbursement are to be submitted on the form in Attachment IV.
 The form must be completed in its entirety including budgetary amounts.

 b.
-For each Grant Recipient for which RDA is administering grant funds, the RDA shall collect all applicable paycheck stubs, time and attendance records, bank statements, and/or cancelled checks as well as, documentation of employee wages included in requests for reimbursement and any other documentation requested by the City-Parish as may be need to verify detail in the request for reimbursement or adhere to Federal or State laws and/or regulations.
+For each Grant Recipient for which BBR is administering grant funds, the BBR shall collect all applicable paycheck stubs, time and attendance records, bank statements, and/or cancelled checks as well as, documentation of employee wages included in requests for reimbursement and any other documentation requested by the City-Parish as may be need to verify detail in the request for reimbursement or adhere to Federal or State laws and/or regulations.

 c.
-The RDA shall review and approve all information submitted by each Grant Recipient, making a determination as to the amount of grant funds the subrecipient is due.
+The BBR shall review and approve all information submitted by each Grant Recipient, making a determination as to the amount of grant funds the subrecipient is due.